-This program includes the Principal Preparation Program which leads to certification for K-12 Building Principal in South Dakota and aligns with the National Educational Leadership Preparation (NELP) buildinglevel standards.
+This program includes the Principal Preparation Program which leads to certification for K-12 Building Principal in South Dakota and aligns with the National Educational Leadership Preparation (NELP) building-level standards.
 The curriculum is designed to provide a framework for understanding how to best prepare, support, and evaluate educational programs designed to serve PK-12 students.

 Applicants must have at least three years of verified experience on a valid teaching certificate in an accredited PK-12 school, one of which includes classroom teaching experience or direct service to students.
 The MSEd in Leadership and Administration complies with certification requirements and has been approved by the SD Department of Education.

-Students will complete content and pedagogy examinations at the achievement level set by the SD Department of Education and a final program oral presentation.
+This program leads to advanced certification.
+Students will complete a Praxis content examination at the achievement level set by the SD Department of Education.